fridtjrg/FYS-STK4155/projects/README.md

 # Folder structure

+## Deadline extensions
+For project1 we had some last minute issues and bugs that took way longer to fix than anticipated initially.
+We were given an extended deadline until October 13th 23:59

 ## `*project` - Source code
 All the source code in Python of the projects are contains in the folders `1project`, `2project`, `3project`.